Marwuko/regression-model-assignment/README.md

 ## 📁 Dataset
 The dataset used for this project was loaded from Google Drive in `.xlsx` format.

-Example path used in Google Colab:
+Example path used in Google Colab:/content/drive/MyDrive/Group_prediction_by_Regressor-Dataset_(2).xlsx